ouvroir/labouvroir/evenements/redaction-en.md

 # Afternoon Writing Sessions at the Ouvroir

-We offer you **friendly afternoon writing sessions** at the Ouvroir, every Thursday from 09:00 AM to 12:00 PM.
+We offer you **friendly afternoon writing sessions** at the Ouvroir, every Tuesday from 09:00 AM to 12:00 PM.
 These sessions, organized around the **Pomodoro technique**, aim to promote focus and productivity through an alternation of work periods and regular breaks.

 **Why participate?**
 Whether you are a **student, researcher, or professor** in art history or other fields, these sessions offer a collaborative space where you can advance your academic projects, whether it’s a thesis, dissertation, article, or more.